achiewe/launch-countdown-timer/README.md

 - Vanilla js

 ### What I learned
-general whiat is the news in my project is that in javascript i used a new function through which, sets a target date and time, and then calculates and displays the remaining days, hours, minutes, and seconds until that target date and time.
+general Which is a novelty in my project relates to javascript. i used a new function through which, sets a target date and time, and then calculates and displays the remaining days, hours, minutes, and seconds until that target date and time.

 ## Author